What Is the Definition of Genetic Testing?

 - Hotspot testing – only tests for a few most common mutations

-- Full gene sequencing – sequencing of the entire gene
+- Single gene sequencing – sequencing of the entire gene

 - Deletion/duplication testing – longer stretches of missing or extra genetic material

 - Repeat expansion analysis (fragment length analysis) – looks at repeats of nucleotide motives